noncheat/samsung-internet-mod/README.md

 C1 2F FF D0   21 AC 04 91
    ADRP           ADD

-Want change to new location, change 4th hex of ADRP for break ADRL => ADRP ADD, Then use IDA keypatch.
+Want change to new location, change 4th (or 6, 7) hex for break ADRL => ADRP ADD, Then use IDA keypatch.
 ```